Confused about your exam or college applications?

 One of the most important questions on the mind of the students targeting the best engineering courses in India is – what is the difference between Bachelor of Technology [B Tech] and Bachelor of Engineering [B E] degrees.

-To clarify the confusion, one must understand that both B E and B Tech have more or less the same value in today’s world.
+To clarify the confusion, one must understand what is the difference between BE and BTech.
 Though these seem similar, they have quite a few differences.
 The prime difference between B tech and B E, in terms of study, is the fact that B Tech emphasizes more on practical application, while B E program concentrates more on the theoretical knowledge that is applied to develop equipment and gadgets in the field of science and technology.

 Candidates who pursue B Tech and B E can specialize and pick-up streams that are widely available in both the degree structures and curriculum.
 What differentiates between the two is the orientation of these programmes as well as the course materials that are used.

 In the current scenario, the name of degree doesn’t make much of a difference if the institutions that offer B Tech or B E, are following AICTE (All India Council for Technical Education) approved courses.
 AICTE is the nodal body that approves technical courses across engineering colleges in India and is said to follow some standard guidelines.

 |Difference between B.Tech and B.E.||B.Tech or B.E. - Which Course is Better?|

 |Job Prospects after B.E and B.Tech||Misconceptions regarding B.E and B.Tech|